agentcooper/facebook-inbox-backup/README.md

 ### Facebook inbox backup

-This tool provides a way to backup your Facebook inbox to localStorage.
+This tool provides a way to backup your Facebook inbox.

+There is also some additional stats tools available, like getting most used words or drawing messages/day chart.

 ##### How to run: